-Rating A Rating B Rating C assesses effectiveness of techniques employed, and provides justification and explanation makes judgements about effectiveness of techniques employed, and provides justification makes simple judgements about effectiveness of techniques employed, and provides limited justification reviews the process of creating own media works, and provides a simple assessment of outcomes discusses the process of creating own media works, referring to previous learning, choices made, decisions and goals identifies issues experienced in creation of own media works discusses effectiveness of media work of others with reference to characteristics and their relationship to target audience justifies and makes value judgements about effectiveness of the media work of others with reference to a range of characteristics justifies responses when responding to media work of others referring to a limited range of characteristics produces polished support material that reflects developmental processes leading to the creation of finished artworks. produces finished support material that reflects developmental processes leading to the creation of finished artworks. produces support material that reflects limited developmental processes leading to the creation of finished artworks.
+Rating A Rating B Rating C assesses effectiveness of techniques makes judgements about effectiveness of makes simple judgements about employed, and provides justification and techniques employed, and provides effectiveness of techniques employed, explanation justification and provides limited justification reviews the process of creating own media works, and provides a simple assessment of outcomes discusses the process of creating own media works, referring to previous learning, choices made, decisions and goals identifies issues experienced in creation of own media works discusses effectiveness of media work of justifies and makes value judgements about justifies responses when responding to others with reference to characteristics effectiveness of the media work of others media work of others referring to a and their relationship to target audience with reference to a range of characteristics limited range of characteristics produces polished support material that produces finished support material that produces support material that reflects reflects developmental processes leading reflects developmental processes leading to limited developmental processes leading to the creation of finished artworks. the creation of finished artworks. to the creation of finished artworks.